anubh-v/non-deterministic-source/README.md

 Example:

-Find integers between 0 and 12 (inclusive) that are divisible by 2 and 3.
+Find integers between 0 and 12 (inclusive) that are divisible by 2 or 3.

 ```js
 parse_and_eval("function int_between(low, high) {\